 There are three primary types of SOC reports, each serving a specific purpose:

-• SOC 1: This report focuses on the controls at a service organization relevant to user entities’ internal control over financial reporting (ICFR).
-It’s typically requested by auditors of user entities when conducting financial audits.
+- SOC 1: Focuses on controls relevant to user entities’ internal control over financial reporting (ICFR).
+It’s typically requested by auditors when conducting financial audits.

-• SOC 2: This report evaluates a service organization’s controls related to one or more of the Trust Services Categories: security, availability, processing integrity, confidentiality, and privacy.
-It is widely used by organizations that provide services in fields like technology, healthcare, and finance.
+- SOC 2: Evaluates a service organization’s controls related to one or more of the Trust Services Categories (TSCs): security, availability, processing integrity, confidentiality, and privacy.
+This report is widely used by technology, healthcare, and finance organizations.

-• SOC 3: This is a simplified version of the SOC 2 report, primarily intended for public consumption.
-It provides a high-level overview of the service organization’s controls without revealing specific details.
+- SOC 3: A simplified version of SOC 2, primarily intended for public consumption.
+It provides a high-level overview without revealing specific testing details.

 SOC 1 Report

-The Securities and Exchange Commission (SEC) requires that all entities that are publicly held must file annual reports that are audited and SOC 1 reporting helps organization to comply with Sarbanes–Oxley Act’s section 404, issued by the SEC, to demonstrate successful internal controls regarding financial auditing and reporting.
-A service organization (this includes privately held companies) may be required by their user entities and other stake holders to obtain a SOC 1 if the service organization provides a service that may impact their clients’ internal controls over financial reporting (ICFR).
-The service organization obtaining a Type 2 report would not be able to align the period covered by their report with the fiscal or reporting period of every user entity.
-However, since the period covered by the type 2 report would need to overlap a substantial portion of the period covered by a user entity’s financial statements being audited and because of the aforementioned annual reporting requirements, a service organization would typically get a SOC 1 Type 2 report every 12 months since this is most likely to maximize the usefulness of the report to stake holders, the user entities and their auditors and provide continuous coverage year over year.
+The Securities and Exchange Commission (SEC) mandates that all publicly held entities file annual audited reports.
+SOC 1 reporting assists organizations in complying with Sarbanes–Oxley Act’s section 404 by demonstrating successful internal controls for financial auditing and reporting.
+Service organizations, including privately held companies, may need to obtain a SOC 1 if their services impact clients’ internal controls over financial reporting (ICFR).
+Although a service organization obtaining a Type 2 report cannot align the period covered with every user entity’s fiscal or reporting period, the period must overlap substantially with the user entity’s audited financial statements.
+Due to these annual reporting requirements, a service organization typically obtains a SOC 1 Type 2 report every 12 months.
+This approach maximizes the report’s usefulness to stakeholders, user entities, and their auditors, providing continuous coverage year over year.

 “Regardless of the specific needs or reporting cadence the aim is to provide SOC reports with sufficient frequency and covering sufficient periods to provide continuous coverage and assurance to meet the needs of internal and external stakeholders.”